Intellectual Property Protection

 What you are learning: The FTO governance boundary is the most important concept in IP workflow automation.
 Agent research reduces attorney hours from 40+ to 10-15, but it cannot replace the attorney's opinion.
 Understanding why -- privilege, claim construction doctrine, professional liability -- ensures you use the agent correctly and avoid the trap of treating research scaffolding as a legal opinion.

-Continue to Lesson 6: Litigation Support and Legal Hold ->
+Continue to Lesson 8: Litigation Support, Legal Hold, and Canned Responses ->